hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 1. Go to the workspace **Variables** page and click **+ Add variable** in the **Workspace Variables** section.

 1. Choose a variable type (Terraform or environment), optionally mark the variable as [sensitive](#sensitive-values), and enter a variable key, value, and optional description.
+Check the **HCL** checkbox to enter a value in HashiCorp Configuration Language.

     Refer to [variable values and format](#variable-values-and-format) for variable limits, allowable values, and formatting.